A Nurses Examination of Conscience

-- Do I work on developing in myself the qualities of a good nurse and not become discouraged in this work?
+- Do I work on developing in myself the qualities of a good nurse and not become discouraged in this undertaking?

 - Do I appreciate the dignity of my profession and do I try to express it in words and deeds?
 Do I understand that going beyond my nursing duties and reaching for the physician’s role is a departure from the path of my calling?

 - As a Catholic nurse, do I feel co-responsibility for my profession?
-What am I doing to raise its status?
-Do I evade social involvement in this area?
+What am I doing to raise its status profile?
+Do I evade professional involvement in this area?

-- How do I fulfill my professional duties; am I punctual, conscientious in carrying out orders, do I work according to nursing principles in the hospital, clinic, or in the patient’s home?
+- How do I fulfill my professional duties; am I punctual, conscientious in carrying out orders?
+Do I work according to the principles of the art of nursing in the hospital, clinic, and in the patient’s home?

 - Maybe I work with modern equipment, among the most advanced achievements of medicine.
 Do I remember that these inventions and scientific achievements reflect the glory of God, the Creator of human thought?
 Do I try to continually improve myself professionally?

 - Am I truthful?
-Do I have the courage to admit my errors and mistakes, or maybe not, concealing or falsifying facts to protect my opinion?
+Do I have the courage to admit my errors and mistakes, or maybe not, concealing or falsifying facts to protect my actions or my convictions?
 Was I conscientious in my verbal and written reports, documentation, and statistics?

 - Do I respect common property?
 Have I destroyed it or misappropriated it?
 Have I returned everything I have borrowed?

-- Do I have anything to admit in regards to my behavior towards male staff and sick men?
+- Do I have anything to admit in regards to my behavior towards staff and patients of the opposite sex?
 If everything is fine at work, what about in my private life?
 Do I understand that the Lord God does not divide morality into “private” and “work-related” spheres and that His commandments are immutable?

 - Do I look after for my own health?
 Do I exhaust myself unnecessarily, claiming recklessly that “Nothing will happen to me”?
 Is my life style undermining my strength to work?

-- What is my attitude towards the sick person?
+- What is my attitude towards a person who is ill?
 Do I make a conscious effort not to fall into apathy and routine?

 - Do I pray for the sick and all those entrusted to my care?